go-vela/community/proposals/2024/07-12_github-app.md

 - `GetOrgName`: Fetches the organization name from GitHub.
 - `GetRepo`: Retrieves repository information from GitHub.
 - `GetOrgAndRepoName`: Returns the names of the organization and repository in the SCM.
-- `ListUserRepos`: Lists all repositories the user has access to.
 - `GetPullRequest`: Retrieves a pull request for a repository.
 - `GetBranch`: Retrieves a branch for a repository.

-## Phase 3: Retire OAuth App
-- How do we configure webhooks?
-- How do we authenticate users?
+It's important to note that we still need a user's PAT to access user-specific resources, such as the following:
+- `ListUserRepos`: Lists all repositories the user has access to.
+- `ListUsersTeamsForOrg`: Lists a user's teams for an org.

 ## Implementation